cudoventures/cudos-builders/tools-bash/constructor/docs/step_1.md

-# Phase 4 instructions Step 1
+# Constructor Instructions Step 1

 This section describes the first steps needed for validator setup as part of the Phase 4 testnet launch.